jpmalere/Deep-Q-Learning-Notebook/Readme.md

 # Readme

-##  Project 1 - Navigation - Deep Reinforcement Learning
+##  Navigation - Deep Reinforcement Learning

+### Udacity - Nanodegree Program - Deep Reinforcement Learning

 ### 1. Introduction

 The code contained in the ```Navigation.ipynb``` file trains an agent to collect yellow bananas and to avoid blue bananas through a deep learning network.
+The Unity Banana Collectors Agents Environment is used.

 The simulation contains a single agent that navigates a large environment.
 At each time step, it has four actions at its disposal:
 - `0` - walk forward